sragli/bdm/README.md

 ## How BDM Works

-The Block Decomposition Method operates in three main stages: decomposition, lookup, and aggregation.
+The Block Decomposition Method decomposes an object into smaller parts for which there exist, thanks to CTM, good approximations to their algorithmic complexity, and then aggregates these quantities by following the rules of algorithmic information theory.

 ### Foundation: Coding Theorem Method (CTM)

+The Coding Theorem Method (CTM) is a numerical approximation to the algorithmic complexity of single objects.

 BDM builds upon the Coding Theorem Method (CTM), which approximates algorithmic complexity using this formula:

+$$
 K(s) ≈ -log₂(P(s))
+$$

 where P(s) is the algorithmic probability of string s.
 CTM approximates algorithmic probability by exploring spaces of Turing machines with n symbols and m states, counting how many produce a given output, and dividing by the total number of machines that halt.

 ### The BDM Process

+The Block Decomposition Method operates in three main stages: decomposition, lookup, and aggregation.

 Step 1: Precomputation
 First precompute CTM values for all possible small objects of a given type (e.g. all binary strings of up to 12 digits or all possible square binary matrices up to 4x4) and store them in an efficient lookup table.